Psychedelic and Hallucinogen Addiction: Symptoms, Causes, Effects and Treatment

 What is Psychedelic Addiction?

-Psychedelic addiction, also termed hallucinogen use disorder, involves a persistent, problematic pattern of using mind-altering substances despite adverse outcomes.
-Psychedelics are substances that change how you perceive the world, think, and feel, often inducing vivid sensory experiences and hallucinations.
-While these drugs don’t typically cause physical withdrawal symptoms, they can still lead to negative effects.
+Psychedelic addiction, known as hallucinogen use disorder, is a persistent and problematic pattern of using mind-altering substances despite adverse outcomes.
+These substances alter your perception, thoughts, and feelings, often leading to vivid sensory experiences and hallucinations.

-The altered states can drive repetitive use, heightened cravings, and increasing tolerance to the drug, among other detrimental experiences.
-Though less prevalent than dependencies like alcohol or opioid addiction, psychedelic addiction can still adversely affect your quality of life.
+Although they typically do not cause physical withdrawal symptoms, they can still result in negative effects.
+The altered states induced by psychedelics can drive repetitive use, heightened cravings, and increased tolerance to the drug, among other detrimental experiences.
+While less common than dependencies like alcohol or opioid addiction, psychedelic addiction can still significantly impact your quality of life.

 Signs and symptoms of psychedelic addiction, also known as hallucinogen use disorder, can vary from person to person.
 You may not experience all these symptoms while going through the addiction.
 However, if you believe you may be abusing psychedelics, some symptoms you should look out for include the following: